Stay Sober With These 6 Essential Relapse Prevention Tips For Heroin, Opioid, and Other Addictions

-Even if you’ve already completed rehab or know you’re in the clear, recovering from addiction is a daily, lifetime commitment.
+Even if you’ve already completed drug rehab or know you’re in the clear, recovering from drug addiction is a daily, lifetime commitment.
 You’re going to a wedding where alcoholic drinks will be free-flowing, or perhaps a company function.
 What if you get tempted in the end?
 Discuss your fears with your sponsor and come up with a plan.
 Also, make sure to always bring your emergency contact list wherever you go.
 These would be people you can trust to support you when you need them the most.

 6. Practice self-care

 Learn to love yourself.
 Be proud of each day of sobriety.
 Work on being healthy – physically, emotionally, and mentally.
 Steer clear of stress triggers, whether these are people or situations.
 Let go of the past, especially toxic relationships.
 Pamper yourself, make time for your loved ones, and do things that make you happy.

 Relapse is a real risk for people struggling to maintain their sobriety.
 Know that you are not alone and that you have a support system and ongoing drug addiction recovery services such as drug addiction treatment for Heroin, Fentanyl, Opioid, and Painkiller abuse, that can help see you through when things get a little bit difficult.

 If you are struggling with addiction, or find sobriety challenging, we can help.

 Just get in touch with us at Outreach Recovery Philadelphia, Cherry Hill, NJ, Cumberland, MD, Frederick, MD, Millersville, MD, Rockville, MD, Bowie, MD and Annapolis, MD